-The novel Le Tour du Monde du Roi Zibeline is inspired by the life and the memoirs of the traveler Maurice Benyovszky (1746-1786), who is considered a national hero in Hungary, Poland, and Slovakia.
+The novel is inspired by the life and the memoirs of the traveller Maurice Benyovszky (1746-1786), who is considered a national hero in Hungary, Poland, and Slovakia.

 Benyovszky was born and raised in Verbó, Kingdom of Hungary.
 In 1769, while fighting for the Polish armies under the Bar Confederation, he was captured by the Russians and exiled to Kamchatka.
 He subsequently escaped and returned to Europe via Macau and Mauritius, arriving in France.
 In 1773, Benyovszky reached agreement with the French government to establish a trading post on Madagascar.